kotoMJ/security-showcase-android/keystorecompat/readme.md

 The Keystore can be lost anytime!
 Permament content is not guaranteed.

 Security trust of Keystore grows with every new Android version.
-Suggested usage is since API23(Android M), but this library support usage since API19(Android KitKat).
+KeystoreCompat library suggest usage is since API23(Android M), but support usage since API19(Android KitKat).
 Every keystore is breakable (at least when device is rooted).

 ## Android keystore in existing libraries ##